neurotichl/Random/ExcelTemplating/README.md

 Card|F_NME|First Name|capitalize all the characters
 Transaction|AMT|Spend Amount|sum(AMT)

-The df will be fed to the templat and look gorgeous later.
-(Bolded header text, with colored backgroun etc)
+The df will be fed to the template and look gorgeous later.
+(Bolded header text, with colored background etc)

 In this example, I do a simple demonstration on how to create template using pd.ExcelWriter.
-The data used here is NOT the usual data I process in my work, I just simply crawled data (i.e. skill points and statistics of the anime characters from Hunter x Hunter) from wikia.
+The data used here is NOT the usual data I process in my work, I just simply crawled the data (i.e. skill points and statistics of the anime characters from Hunter x Hunter) from wikia.

 # Steps
 1. Crawl Hunter x Hunter info from [Hunterpedia](http://hunterxhunter.wikia.com/wiki/Hunterpedia).
 Python script is `hunter.py`